veeravallir/Veeravalli_SpatialDatabase/Definitions.md

 Keyhole Markup Language (KML) is an XML-based markup language designed to annotate and overlay visualizations on various two-dimensional, Web-based online maps or three-dimensional Earth browsers (such as Google Earth).
- In fact, KML was initially developed for use with Google Earth; because that project was originally named Keyhole, as was the company that undertook this work, the related markup language followed suit.
-When Google acquired Keyhole in 2004, that project came with it and eventually became Google Earth.
-The "keyhole" moniker is a reference to the original KH military reconnaissance satellites first launched in the mid-1970s that took the very first "eye-in-the-sky" photographs so commonly viewed within Google Earth and other geobrowsers.
+ In fact, KML was initially developed for use with Google Earth;

  NMEA    :